VeraTorka/nutrition-assistant/README.md

 The application image is built using a lightweight Python 3.12 base image and pipenv for dependency management.

+---

 ## 🔁 Reproducibility

-The **Nutrition Assistant** project is fully reproducible —
-any evaluator can clone, configure, and run it locally in minutes
-without additional setup beyond Docker and an OpenAI API key.
+The **Nutrition Assistant** project is fully reproducible — any evaluator can clone, configure, and run it locally in minutes without additional setup beyond Docker and an OpenAI API key.

-This project was verified on both local Docker and GitHub Codespaces environments, ensuring cross-platform reproducibility.
+This project was verified on both local Docker and GitHub Codespaces environments, ensuring cross-platform reproducibility
----

 #### Step 1: Clone the Repository